Leisure time and epilepsy

 Recreational drugs have particular risks for people with epilepsy.
 Amphetamines (speed), cocaine, ecstasy and heroin have all been shown to increase the frequency of seizures.

 Taking cannabis is also not advised if you have epilepsy.
 Some reports claim cannabis is not harmful, however other research has shown it can lead to an increase in seizures.
 This may be partly because cannabis can be made up of different compounds, so the effects on the brain can vary.
-Further research is being looked at into the effects of using cannabis for people with epilepsy.
+(In November 2018 a change in the law meant that specialist doctors in the UK can now prescribe medicinal cannabis for some people with epilepsy).

 For some people, using recreational drugs could cause epilepsy to start and may increase the risk of triggering mental health problems.
-For more information about drugs visit www.talktofrank.com (opens new window).
+For more information about drugs visit talktofrank.com

 Sex and relationships